nikolaospapachristou/CancerSymptomNetworks/README.md

 This is a demo of the application of Bayesian Networks (BNs) on cancer symptoms.
 If you are viewing this from github you can find its html form in the following link.
 * [https://nikolaospapachristou.github.io/CancerSymptomNetworks/](https://nikolaospapachristou.github.io/CancerSymptomNetworks/)

 Below please find attached **a list of interactive Bayesian Networks**, ran on the same set of cancer symptom data.
-The dataset consisted of 1328 patients, and 38 symptoms.
+The **complete dataset** consisted of 1328 cancer patients, and 38 different symptoms.
+Inside this dataset, there were 295 male and 1033 female cancer patients.
+There were, also, 958 cancer patients below the age of 65 and 370 cancer patients above the age of 65.

 The networks were created by the **symptom dimension of occurrence**.
 The **size of nodes** represent the prevalence of each symptom in our dataset.
 The **width of the edges** are proportional to the strength that symptoms connect with each other, based on the conditional probabilities identified with the BN algorithm.

 By **clicking on a node** you can see its markov blanket, meaning the specific symptom with its parents and children.
 You can see the same markov blanket by selecting a symptom in the **menu on the left**.